Diusrex/Illume/README.md

 1. To set up the camera, edit the OnEnter event of the area to use the script 'enter_area'.

+2. To disable resting, go to the "Area Properties" tab 'Advanced', and check the option "No Rest"

 Intro tutorial
 --------